Degenerate higher-order scalar-tensor theories in metric-affine gravity: Quadratic Palatini DHOST theories

 We now impose the metric degeneracy conditions on the effective action \eqref{Eq: Effective action} in order to isolate the Palatini analogue of the Class Ia DHOST subclass.
 The first condition, $\tilde{A}_{1}+\tilde{A}_{2}=0$, fixes one algebraic combination of the Palatini coefficients and allows us to solve for $A_{2}$ in terms of $F_{1}$, $F_{2}$, $A_{1}$, $A_{3}$, $A_{4}$, and $A_{5}$.
 Substituting this result into the second degeneracy condition yields an explicit expression for $A_{4}$, with two algebraic branches $A_{4}^{(\pm)}$.
 However, once integrated out, both branches lead to the same regular metric coefficients; hence, they correspond to the same physical theory.
 The third degeneracy condition depends only on the remaining function $A_{1}$.
 Solving for $A_{1}$ again produces two branches, but one of them renders the effective combinations $\tilde{A}_{4}$ and $\tilde{A}_{5}$ indeterminate ($0/0$).
 This branch therefore fails to produce a consistent quadratic action and is discarded.
 The remaining solution yields a well-defined, non-singular effective theory.
 We also explicitly verify that it satisfies $\tilde{f}-X\tilde{A}_{1}\neq0$, which confirms that we are selecting the non-minimal Class Ia branch rather than the alternative $\tilde{f}-X\tilde{A}_{1}=0$ degeneracy.

 A notable outcome of this analysis is that, after substituting the solutions for $A_{1}$, $A_{2}$, and $A_{4}$, the entire Class Ia sector is determined by the two free functions $F_{1}(\phi,X)$ and $F_{2}(\phi,X)$ alone.
-All quadratic Palatini coefficients $A_{i}$ become algebraic functions of $F_{1}$ and $F_{2}$, and the resulting metric action depends only on these two functions.
+In particular, although $A_{3}$ and $A_{5}$ appear as free functions at the level of the Palatini action and enter the intermediate effective coefficients, their functional dependence cancels identically once the degeneracy conditions are imposed; consequently, they do not label independent degenerate theories.
+As a consequence, all quadratic Palatini coefficients $A_{i}$ become algebraic functions of $F_{1}$ and $F_{2}$, and the resulting metric action depends only on these two functions.